Calosso: Symbols

 The coat of arms and banner of the municipality of Calosso were granted by decree of the President of the Republic of 19 July 1999.

 To the cross of Asti is accompanied by a wheel, symbol of the Roero family.

 Monuments

 The castle of Calosso

 For more than a millennium its imposing silhouette has watched over the town of Calosso from the top of the hill that rises between the Nizza and Tinella valleys.
-A long-lived testimony to the events that occurred in this small village, the castle marks its history through the ages, which can be traced backwards, until it gets lost in the Early Middle Ages.
+A long-lived testimony to the events that occurred in this small village, the castle marks its history through the ages, which can be traced backward, until it gets lost in the Early Middle Ages.
 Because it is from here, before the year 1000, that its history begins, as the first traces, even if vague, of its existence are found in this period.